voltavidTony/CohereSim/docs/pages/cache_sim.md

 - `trace_file`: The [trace file](docs/pages/templates.md) that the simulator should read in
 - `trace_limit`: (Optional) The maximum number of traces the simulator should process

-## Textbook Mode
+## Interactive Mode

-Textbook mode is designed not to produce metrics, but instead to allow the user to interactively investigate the behavior of any protocol or policy that a cache may implement.
+Interactive mode is designed not to produce metrics, but instead to allow the user to interactively investigate the behavior of any protocol or policy that a cache may implement.

 The simulator processes input received on `stdin` and prints the resulting state and any actions to `stdout` formatted as a table.
 The table generally reads left-to-right, top-to-bottom, and contains a series of command-action-result entries.
 The simulator continues processing input until `EOF`, which will never occur if the input is from the terminal.
 In this case, sending the program interupt signal (`Ctrl+C` or `Ctrl+D`) will close `stdin` instead of terminating the program, thus causing the program to exit naturally.

 The single command line argument is the name of the policy/protocol to showcase (not case sensitive).
-Depending on the choice, textbook mode will respond to a different set of commands (all case insensitive), detailed below:
+Depending on the choice, interactive mode will respond to a different set of commands (all case insensitive), detailed below:

 **Coherence Protocol:**